 Margot Savoy, MD, MPH, FAAFP, Senior Vice President of Education, Inclusiveness, and Physician Well-Being

 Barry D. Weiss, MD, FAAFP, is a professor in the department of family and community medicine at the University of Arizona College of Medicine in Tucson.
-He has worked as an editor for much of his career including for Family Medicine for 18 years.
-He has been on the editorial staff of FP Essentials since 2000, serving as medical editor since 2007, and is an associate editor of American Family Physician.
-Dr Weiss is the author of more than 190 journal articles and several medical textbooks.
+He has worked as an editor for much of his career, including serving as editor of STFM’s Family Medicine for 18 years.
+He has been on the editorial staff of FP Essentials since 2000, serving as medical editor since 2007, and is an associate editor for American Family Physician.
+Dr. Weiss is the author of more than 195 journal articles and several medical textbooks.
 He enjoys working with both experienced and novice authors.